tidalmigrations/java-dependency-mapper/README.md

 The package dependencies extractor generates a Markdown file with the following sections:

+1. **Specific Library Counts**: Tracks the number of dependencies where the targetClass contains specific libraries:
+   - Struts
+   - Commons
+   - Log4j
+   - Cryptix
+   This helps identify and quantify vulnerability exposure if any of these libraries have security issues.

-1. **Base Packages**: A list of all base packages used by the project, grouped by:
+2. **Base Packages**: A list of all base packages used by the project, grouped by:
    - External Dependencies (e.g., `java.lang`, `javax.servlet`)
    - Internal Packages (e.g., `com.example`)

-2. **Dependency Relationships**: Shows which base packages depend on other base packages
+3. **Dependency Relationships**: Shows which base packages depend on other base packages

-3. **Package Details**: Detailed information about each base package, including:
+4. **Package Details**: Detailed information about each base package, including:
    - Type (Internal or External)
    - Number of sub-packages
    - Number of classes